 The company has significant pension obligations and may be required to make significant cash contributions to its defined benefit pension plans.
 The company has unfunded obligations under its U.S. and non-U.S. defined benefit pension plans.
-In 2011, the company expects to make cash contributions of approximately $115 million to its worldwide, primarily non-U.S., defined benefit pension plans.
-In accordance with regulations governing contributions to U.S. defined benefit pension plans, the company is not required to fund its U.S. qualified defined benefit pension plan in 2011.
-Based on current legislation, recent interest rates and expected returns for 2011, the company currently expects that it will be required to make a contribution of approximately $100 million in 2012 to this plan.
+Based on current legislation, recent interest rates and expected returns, in 2012, the company expects to make cash contributions of approximately $241 million to its worldwide defined benefit pension plans, which is comprised of $98 million primarily for non-U.S. defined benefit pension plans and $143 million for the company's U.S. qualified defined benefit pension plan.

-Deterioration in the value of the company's worldwide defined benefit pension plan assets could require the company to make larger cash contributions to its defined benefit pension plans in the future.
+Deterioration in the value of the company's worldwide defined benefit pension plan assets, as well as discount rate changes, could require the company to make larger cash contributions to its defined benefit pension plans in the future.
 In addition, the funding of plan deficits over a shorter period of time than currently anticipated could result in making cash contributions to these plans on a more accelerated basis.
 Either of these events would reduce the cash available for working capital and other corporate uses and may have an adverse impact on the company's operations, financial condition and liquidity.

 The company's future results will depend on the success of its program to reduce costs, focus its global resources and simplify its business structure.
 Over the past several years, the company has implemented significant cost-reduction measures and continues to focus on measures intended to further improve cost efficiency.
 In prior years, the company has incurred significant cost reduction charges in connection with these efforts.
 Future results will depend on the success of these efforts as well as on the success of the company's program to focus its global resources and simplify its business structure.
 This program is based on various assumptions, including assumptions regarding market segment growth, client demand, and the proper skill set of and training for sales and marketing management and personnel, all of which are subject to change.
 Furthermore, the company's institutional stockholders may attempt to influence these strategies.